bcgov/gis-pantry/docs/getting-started-with-QGIS/doc/Qfield.md

  4. Run the Package for Qfield.
 Selecting how you want layers to be used as offline or editable.
 Export the package to a new folder
  5. Take the new package folder and move it to your mobile device
  6. Open Qfield on your tablet and open the .qgs file in the package folder
- 7. Collect field work, copy Qfield package from feild device to computer
+ 7. Collect field work on device using QField
+ 8. Copy Qfield package from device to computer and Sync back to the master dataset

-## Qfield and GeodataPackages new
+## Qfield and GeodataPackages
+QField claims that many data types can be used in the data sources.
+These include Geodatapackages, Shapefiles, SpatialLite, PostGIS.
+For now it is reccomended to use Geodatapackages as they provide a consolidated data package that QGIS works will with.
+Shapefiles can also be used in QGIS, but it will create many more files in your QField package.

 ## Qfield Best Practices
-QField is an effective mobile mapping solution, however there are some best practices to make the application work effectively and minimize .
+QField is an effective mobile mapping solution, however there are some best practices to make the application work effectively and minimize potential bugs/issues.

 1. Set your QGIS project to relative paths.
 2. Use Geodatapackages.
 Other formats can be used, though reliability has not been tested